ECS Student Support and Resources

 Students with DisabilityStudents with impairments are protected by the "Meeting the Needs of Students with Impairments Policy".
 This policy aims to give students with impairments the same opportunity as other students to demonstrate their abilities.
 You should contact your course coordinator if you feel your impairment will hinder your academic progress in any way.
 You may wish to approach a Student Adviser from Disability Support Services to confidentially discuss your individual needs and the options and support that are available.

 Conflict Resolution and Social SafetyWhile we hope to promote a positive, supportive, and respectful place for students to study, live and socialise, interpersonal conflict does happen.
 There's a good number of official and unofficial ways to help manage conflict.
-In particular, please report issues to your Course Coordinator, Programme Director, and/or Head of School, as well as VUW entities outside of ECS, including the Rainbow and Inclusion Advisor Georgia Andrews and the team at Student Interest and Conflict Resolution.
+In particular, please report issues to your Course Coordinator, Programme Director, and/or Head of School, as well as VUW entities outside of ECS, including the Rainbow and Inclusion Advisor Georgia Andrews the team at Student Interest and Conflict Resolution, and the VUWSA Advocate.
 There are also a list of staff below who can support various equity groups.
 There are also a number of external resources to help you, including NetSafe, 1737, and various crisis helplines.

 Howard Lukefahr runs workshops for 100-level courses